gotreasa/gotreasa-berlin-clock/_NOTES.md

 - ⚠ Write the BDD test for UAT 1.6
 - ⚠ Implement the unit test and functionality for 1.6

-## Pomodor 12
+## Pomodoro 12

 - ✅ Write the API test for UAT 1.6
 - ✅ Write the BDD test for UAT 1.6
-- 🚧 Implement the unit test and functionality for 1.6
+- ✅ Implement the unit test and functionality for 1.6

+## Pomodoro 13

+- 🚧 Refactor the naming of items
+  - 🚧 TD2 extract the names of the lights to a constants file
+- ⚠ Add a test for 24:59:59 TD1